What are A2A payments? A guide to account-to-account payments

 • Tax payments: Individuals and businesses can pay their taxes directly from their bank accounts, often with the option for installment payments.

-• Benefit disbursements: Governments can distribute benefits such as social security or unemployment payments directly to citizens’ bank accounts.
+• Benefit disbursements: Governments can distribute benefits such as social security and unemployment payments directly to citizens’ bank accounts.

 Personal finance